This article is part of our “Business Planning Guide“—a curated list of our articles that will help you with the planning process!

 Not all business plans are for startups that are launching the next big thing.
-Existing businesses use business plans to manage and steer the business, not just to address changes in their markets and to take advantage of new opportunities.
+Existing businesses use business plans to strategically manage and steer the business, not just to address changes in their markets and to take advantage of new opportunities.
 They use a plan to reinforce strategy, establish metrics, manage responsibilities and goals, track results, and manage and plan resources including critical cash flow.
-And of course they use a plan to sets the schedule for regular review and revision.
+And of course they use a plan to set the schedule for regular review and revision.

 Business plans can be a critical driver of growth for existing businesses.
 Did you know that businesses that write plans and use them to manage their business grow 30 percent faster than businesses that take a “seat of the pants” approach?
-A recent study by Professor Andrew Burke, the founding Director of the Bettany Centre for Entrepreneurial Performance and Economics at Cranfield School of Management, discovered exactly this.
+A study by Professor Andrew Burke, the founding Director of the Bettany Centre for Entrepreneurial Performance and Economics at Cranfield School of Management, discovered exactly this.

 For existing businesses, a robust business planning process can be a competitive advantage that drives faster growth and greater innovation.
 Instead of a static document, business plans in existing businesses become dynamic tools that are used to track growth and spot potential problems before they derail the business.